open-company/open-company-bot/README.md

 ## Authoring Scripts

-Scripts define the messages a bot will send when initiating a conversation or reacting to users messages.
+Scripts define the messages a bot will send when initiating a conversation or reacting to a user's messages.

 All scripts can be found inside `resources/scripts/` and follow the same format (specified in [EDN][edn]):